LAG1819/label-classification-repo/doc/04Tutorial_Textclassification.md

 ```

 # Add or change hyperparameter optimization techniques
-To change of add other hyperparameter optimization techniques please read the latest documentation and guidlines of [Ray.Tune](https://docs.ray.io/en/latest/tune/index.html) and generate customized optimization techniques according to them.
+To change or add other hyperparameter optimization techniques please read the latest documentation and guidlines of [Ray.Tune](https://docs.ray.io/en/latest/tune/index.html) and generate customized optimization techniques according to them.
 To add a hyperparameter optimization technique it can simply added as parameter in the run function.
 ```Python3
 import ray